 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 At Hall Green Primary, the Governing Body and Senior Leadership Team ensure that all staff have the skills, knowledge and understanding to keep looked after children safe.
 In particular, they ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility.
 They also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
 The designated safeguarding lead has details of the child's social worker and the name of the virtual school head in the authority that looks after the child.
-A previously looked after children safe.
+A previously looked after child potentially remains vulnerable and all staff have the skills, knowledge and understanding to keep previously looked after children safe.
 When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.